wellyshen/react-cool-starter/README.md

 ## Real Case Study

-* [BECK Friends](https://www.beckfriends.com/) is an international delivery service, which is built base on this starter boilerplate.
+* [BECK Friends](https://www.beckfriends.com/) is an international delivery service, which is built based on this starter boilerplate.
 Congrats for successful migrating to React.

 ## Features